 What does Louisiana Law Say About Fault?

-In Louisiana, if an insurance company determines that a party is 51% or more at fault, then that party is considered to have caused the accident.
-This implies that the at-fault party is ultimately responsible for payment of the resulting damages and injuries their actions caused.
+In Louisiana, if an insurance company determines that a party is 51% or more at fault, that party is considered to have caused the accident.
+This implies that the at-fault party is ultimately responsible for paying for the resulting damages and injuries their actions caused.

 Police Reports and Citations

 A police officer interviews each driver, all passengers, and any witnesses available.
-The police report may contain a statement about fault and the officer may issue a citation against the party that the officer determined to have violated a traffic law.
-While police reports and citations aren’t always the end all be all in establishing fault, they are necessary in a personal injury claim.
+The police report may contain a statement about fault, and the officer may issue a citation against any party who violated a traffic law.
+While police reports and citations aren’t always the end-all, be-all in establishing fault, they are necessary in a personal injury claim.

 For a free legal consultation, call 800-537-8185

 The Role of an Attorney in Your Accident Case

 When you work with a car accident lawyer, they can help you develop an argument that shows you were the victim of the crash by proving the case against the other driver.
 They will investigate the accident and gather evidence that may include:

 - The police report, your relevant medical records, and other documents

 - Accident reconstruction